nesh170/processor/multdiv/README_multdiv.txt

 This contains all the files needed to assemble a multiplier and a divider in Quartus.
 It was tested using functional testing on the testbench provided in class and successfully passes all the cases.
-Hence it could run with 1 cycle per MULT and 1 cycle per DIV
+Hence it could run with 1 cycle per MULT and 1 cycle per DIV.
+This was ran using the RTL Simulation and Gate Level Simulation(FAST -M 1.2V 0 Model).

 However, the counter was not implemented so data_inputRDY and data_outputRDY is always asserted hence only working with the functional test.
 Multiplication Implementation
   Modified Booth's Algorithm was used to calculate this but it could run in under 8 cycles since all the 8 possible outputs to add are generated in one cycle.
 Then, they are added in a 3 like structure in 3 stages.
 Thus taking a cycle each for each state thus being able to successfully output an answer in less than eight stages.